gfx-labs/wormhole-ntt-contracts/README.md

 - `tokenParams` (name, symbol, initialSupply, existingAddress): When using `LOCKING` mode, `existingAddress` specifies the token to lock.
 Otherwise, the remaining parameters are used for token creation.
 - `externalSalt`: Random string provided for salt randomization
 - `outboundLimit`: The maximum outbound transfer limit
-- `envParams`: Contains Relayer, special relayer, and Wormhole bridge addresses for the chain in use
 - `peerParams`: Array containing decimals, inboundLimit, and chain data.
 The address is expected to be consistent across chains
-- `nttManagerBytecode`: Bytecode used for the implementation deployment of NttManager
-- `nttTransceiverBytecode`: Bytecode used for the implementation deployment of WormholeTransceiver

 ## Proxies